apache/pekko-connectors-samples/pekko-connectors-sample-kafka-to-websocket-clients/docs/src/main/paradox/example.md

 ### Subscribe to the Kafka topic

-Use an @extref:[Alpakka Kafka](alpakka-kafka:) consumer to subscribe to a topic in Kafka.
+Use an @extref:[Pekko-Connectors Kafka](pekko-connectors-kafka:) consumer to subscribe to a topic in Kafka.
 The received `String` values are sent to a @extref[BroadcastHub](akka:stream/stream-dynamic.html#using-the-broadcasthub) which creates a `Source` for the clients to connect to.

 Java
 : @@snip [snip](/src/main/java/samples/javadsl/Main.java) { #kafka-to-broadcast }